 - Wash greens and using a sharp knife, cut out the woody stem.
 Cut into 3/4" pieces.

-- Cook chopped bacon and butter in a pan until crisp.
+Cook chopped bacon and butter over medium heat in a pan until crisp.
 Remove a few slices for garnish.

 - Add onions to bacon grease and cook until softened, about 3 minutes.

 - Add greens and garlic.
 Cook until slightly wilted, about 3-4 minutes.

 Add broth, cover and cook over a low simmer 35-40 minutes or until tender.